 Born: Detroit, MI.
-He has also lived in Zaire, Africa, the U.S. Virgin Islands, rural Virginia, and Brooklyn, NY.
+He has also lived in Zaire, Africa, the U.S. Virgin Islands, Virginia, and Brooklyn, NY.

 Current home: Rockville, Maryland, where he lives with his wife, two cats, and three (or more!) bicycles.

 College: the Cooper Union School of Art, New York.

 Occupation: Public elementary school art teacher by day; author/illustrator by evenings, weekends and glorious summer.

 Previous occupations: newspaper carrier, house painter, photographer and library tech.